shmorri/docs-casa-prod/3.1.4/source/developer/menus.md

 - Try using simple static markup for menu items.
 Avoid using long expressions or complex logic to generate markup.
 Since every page loaded incurs evaluating your zul code, it is desirable to keep it lightweight.

 - Ensure your zul content won't end up in runtime evaluation error under any circumstance.
-This may render the app unusable since no page could be loaded.
-This applies for both user and drop-down menu.
+If this happens, the extension will simply not contribute to the resulting markup of the page.
+This applies for admin, user and drop-down menus.